The Federal Government will Become America's Model Employer for the 21st Century.

 Your reinstated enrollment is effective on the day you return to civilian duty (the same date of the restoration action shown on SF 50, Notification of Personnel Action) and is not retroactive to the date you separated from military service.
 If there is a gap between your separation from military service and return to active civilian duty, there will also be a gap in health benefits coverage because coverage under the Uniformed Services Health Benefits Program generally ends on the day of discharge without any extension of coverage.

-If you return to civilian duty in the exercise of reemployment rights, you may change your reinstated enrollment from Self Only to Self and Family, and to either option of any plan available, within 60 days after you return to civilian service.
+If you return to civilian duty in the exercise of reemployment rights, you may change your reinstated enrollment from Self Only to Self Plus One or Self and Family, and to either option of any plan available, within 60 days after you return to civilian service.
 If you weren't enrolled when you entered military duty, you may enroll within 60 days after your return to civilian service.
 Your election becomes effective on the first day of the pay period that begins after your employing office receives your completed enrollment request and that follows a pay period during any part of which you were in pay status.

 If you exercise reemployment rights upon returning from military duty, you may be eligible to waive reinstatement of your terminated FEHB enrollment and keep your military health coverage (TRICARE) for 180 days after you are demobilized.